 UniSIM Full-Time courses. (not to be confused with SIMGE)

-UniSIM has been around for quite some time although full-time degrees just became available in 2014.
+UniSIM has been around for quite some time, although full-time degrees just became available in 2014.
 UniSIM is still considered as a ‘private’ university but with promises from the government to convert it to a public local university.
-As of now, UniSIM is still considered private and is in transition towards becoming a local university.
+As of now, UniSIM is still considered private and is in transit towards becoming a local university.
 It’s simply a matter of time before UniSIM is given the status of ‘public autonomous university’.
+(Update: It has now achieved this status!)

 Source of Data: